Round Top Lake Sunset lost Cabin Mine

 Onto the Rock

 As you can see by my alternative route on the map, I believe the actual route through the terrain is different than the one on the map.
-This is only important because all signs of trail end when you enter the forest past past the black pond.
-There are virtually no signs of trail visible until you exit this forest just North of the Munson Meadow trail junction.
+This is only important because all signs of trail end when we enter the Enchanted Forest when crossing over the top of the hill past the black pond.

 The picture below is looking South into this trackless forest section South of the Black Pond.